 Projects that don't usually need a permit include:

 In addition to obtaining a building permit, depending on the scope of your project, you might need to obtain special system permits, such as electrical, plumbing, or mechanical permits.
 For example, you might need to obtain a plumbing permit if you plan to install an underground lawn sprinkler.
-Or, you may need a mechanical permit to install a central air conditioning unit.
+Or, you might need a mechanical permit to install a central air conditioning unit.

 The typical steps to obtaining a building permit are: